* Microsoft rises after solid growth in cloud business

 By Medha Singh

-Microsoft Corp, America's most valuable company, gained 2.7% premarket, after strength in its cloud business helped it beat analysts' estimates at the end of a week of mixed corporate results.
+Microsoft Corp, the most valuable U.S. company, rose 1.7% as strength in its cloud business helped it beat estimates at the end of a week of mixed earnings.

-Profit for S&P 500 companies is now expected to rise 0.6% in the second quarter, according to Refinitiv IBES data, in a reversal from earlier estimates of a drop.
+Second-quarter profits at S&P 500 companies are now estimated to rise 1%, according to Refinitiv IBES data, in a reversal from earlier expectations of a small drop.

-Williams' remarks that the Fed cannot wait for economic disaster to unfold and must add stimulus early were behind Thursday's positive close.
+Remarks from the New York Fed President John Williams, a permanent voting member of the Fed's policy setting committee, that the U.S. central bank cannot wait for economic disaster to unfold and must add stimulus early were behind Thursday's positive close.

-Traders raised bets for a larger, half-percentage point cut in rates at the July 30-31 policy meeting to 41%, from a 23% chance a week ago, according to CME Group's FedWatch program.
+Traders have raised bets for a larger, half-percentage point cut in rates at the July 30-31 policy meeting to 43%, from a 23% chance a week ago, according to CME Group's FedWatch program.

-Reporting by Medha Singh and Uday Sampath in Bengaluru; editing by Patrick Graham and Sriraj Kalluvila
+The S&P index recorded 44 new 52-week highs and three new lows, while the Nasdaq recorded 52 new highs and 42 new lows.
+(Reporting by Medha Singh and Uday Sampath in Bengaluru; editing by Patrick Graham and Sriraj Kalluvila)